 Most effective surgical operations in weight loss

 Sleeve Gastrectomy: Sleeve gastrectomy is the common name.
 This is the most demanded and most commonly applied bariatric alternative.
 This is among the most effective operation for weight loss.
-This operation is applied to patients with a body mass index of 36 or higher, who cannot lose weight with diet and exercise, who experience other health issues such as diabetes, hypertension, sleep apnoea and who are between 15-65 years old.
+This operation is applied to patients with a body mass index of 36 or higher, who cannot lose weight with diet and exercise, who experience other health issues such as diabetes, hypertension, sleep apnoea, and who are between 15-65 years old.
 This operation is closed.
 6 small laparoscopic holes are opened and the hormone production segment of the stomach is removed.
 Generally, the remaining stomach part has 150-200 cc volume.
 This part is shaped like a tube.
 After leakage control, the operation is completed.

-Silicon Gastric Band: This is also known as stomach staple.
+Silicon Gastric Band: This is also known as a stomach staple.
 This method is applied to a patient with at least 40 kg or more than their ideal weight.
 The main difference from other operations is that there is no need to dissect and remove the stomach.
-Silicon band is placed around the stomach to leave 15-20 cc gap on the top part of the stomach.
+Silicon band is placed around the stomach to leave a 15-20 cc gap on the top part of the stomach.
 A tunnel is created to prevent this band to slip.
-Diet and exercise program must be followed after this operation.
+Diet and exercise programs must be followed after this operation.

 Is sleeve gastrectomy risky?

 The risk rate in international data shows 0.2-0.4%.
 This risk rate is the same as any other operation.
 As in other surgical operations, risks could be decreased with doctor experience, team experience, equipment quality, correct equipment use during sleeve gastrectomy operation.
 As in all other surgical operations, doctor selection is extremely important in bariatric surgery.